Our Assessments

 Observation Session

-Our Observation Session, which is our minimum requirement when a child is introduced to our clinic, is an unstructured, child-led session in which the assessing therapist observes how your child explores, communicates, processes sensation, and interacts with their environment, while engaging in activities of their choice.
+Our Observation Session, which is our minimum requirement when a child or young person is introduced to our clinic, is an unstructured, child-led session in which the assessing therapist observes how your child explores, communicates, processes sensation, and interacts with their environment, while engaging in activities of their choice.

 The therapist assesses the skills outlined above.